 The TV uses PWM to dim the backlight, starting at 100/100 backlight setting.
 Lowering the setting shortens the duty cycle, while amplitude remains constant.
 Backlight PWM results in a 120Hz flicker, but it isn't noticeable to most people.
-This does help to clear up motion slightly, by reducing image persistence.

 The S305, like all the other TCL TVs we have reviewed so far, can only play movies without judder from 24p sources.
 This means movies playing over cable or satellite boxes will have a small judder.
 Note that few people notice judder, so this is not be a deal breaker for most people.

 The S305 has a 60Hz panel but doesn't support a variable refresh rate, which is typical of most TVs.